 Mention How You Learned About the Job

-Take it one step further and mention something about the company, from the mission statement on the company website, for example, in your cover letter.
+Take it one step further and mention something about the company in your cover letter.
+For example, you can note a recent story in the news or mention a mission statement from the company website.

 Showcase Your Qualifications